 CagA (Cytotoxin-Associated Gene A)

-• CagA (Cytotoxin-Associated Gene A) is a protein encoded by the cagA gene found in specific strains of Helicobacter pylori, which are referred to as cagA-positive Helicobacter pylori (Type I Helicobacter pylori strains).
+• CagA (Cytotoxin-Associated Gene A) is a protein encoded by the cagA gene, which is found in specific strains of Helicobacter pylori.
+These strains are referred to as CagA-positive Helicobacter pylori or Type I Helicobacter pylori strains.

 • CagA can deregulate several host signaling pathways including MAPK/ERK, PI3K/AKT, and Wnt/β-catenin signalling pathways.